MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 ```

 What is all this stuff?
 What is it supposed to do?
-How do you know if it will work?

 Most people do their first Django deployment as a learning exercise.
 You want to understand what you are doing, so that you can fix problems if you get stuck
 and so you don't need to rely on guides in the future.
-In this post I'll break down the elements of this config and how it ties in with Django,
+In this post I'll break down the elements of this NGINX config and how it ties in with Django,
 so that you can confidently debug, update and extend it in the future.

 If you have specific questions that aren't covered by this post, I recommend looking at the official NGINX documentation [here](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/).